tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 plus = (+) <$> int <* is '+'  <*> int
 ```

 Obviously, the above is not a fully featured parsing system.
 A real parser would need to give us more information in the case of failure, so a `Maybe` is not really a sufficiently rich type to package the result.
 Also, a real language would need to be able to handle alternatives - e.g. `minus` or `plus`, as well as expressions with an arbitrary number of terms.
-We will revisit all of these topics with a more feature rich set of [parser combinators later](/parsercombinators).
+We will revisit all of these topics with a more feature-rich set of [parser combinators later](/parsercombinators).

 ### Left and Right Applicatives

-We briefly introduced both `(<*)` and `(*>)` but lets deep dive in to why these functions are so useful.
+We briefly introduced both `(<*)` and `(*>)` but let’s deep dive in to why these functions are so useful.
 The full type definitions are:

 ```haskell
 (<*) :: Applicative f => f a -> f b -> f a